-The state ensures that mandatory investigations have been conducted through periodic review of provider agencies.
+The state ensures that mandatory investigations have been conducted through periodic review of provider agencies and contracted vendors.
 In addition, an annual external quality review is conducted which includes verification of mandatory investigations.

 b.
 Abuse Registry Screening.
 Specify whether the state requires the screening of individuals who provide waiver services through a state-maintained abuse registry (select one):